dansheffler/dtsheffler.com/_posts/2022-09-30-the-unread-library.md

   [^ek]: *Statimque ut pecuniam accepero, Graecos primum autores, deinde vestes emam*.

 How dull life would be if it were not like this.
-Imagine the sadness that would follow if one actually came to the end of ones books.
+Imagine the sadness that would follow if one actually came to the end of one's books.
 Having read them all, what then?
 One could, I suppose, circle back around and cover the same ground again, but the nature of the territory would be changed because known.
 A certain kind of adventure only happens the first time, and the sense of all the first times still to come gives our journey hope, excitement, mystery, and a certain elan.
 Even the familiar meadow gains in richness when the unexplored forest stands behind it.

 No, I will keep buying more books, and I will keep buying them faster than I can read them until the Lord takes me.
 I will savor their invitations and their whispers will be my muse.